microsoft/P.808/Scripts/README.md

 Set of utility commands based on MTurk python package ([Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/mturk.html#MTurk.Client.reject_assignment))

 To use the utilities first you need to provide your 'AWS Access Key and AWS Secret Key', [see here](https://requester.mturk.com/developer)
-Put them in the corresponding field of configuration file.
+Put them in the corresponding field of configuration file. `[CONFIG_FILE]` refers to the path to configuration file and needs to be provided to the scrip `--cfg [CONFIG_FILE]`.
 Note, the script looks into mturk.cfg if no other path is provided as argument.
 Install required packages using following command: